rojaswestall/odphi-hypebot/README.md

 - I used amazon and chose my server location to be in virginia
 5) Name the database.
 - I named it "hypebotdb", but it can be anything.
 You just have to be consistent with your database name whenever you need to use it
-6) Click on your new mongodb instance and create a new collection.
-Name it "tasks"
-7) Click on the Users tab and create a new user.
+6) Click on the Users tab and create a new user.
 - I named it hypebotadmin and made the password 1987

+Any time that a message is sent that makes changes to the database (such as "New knight - Jaime" or "Add task - Gaurijo: Find a service site"), those changes will be reflected in the collections tab of mLab.

 [This is the video I used to setup mongodb](https://youtu.be/GDqtv1eGGpA)